Tuesday, January 09, 2007

 Preheat oven to 180 degrees Celsius (160 degrees Celsius fan-forced).

-Grease a 24cm diameter springform tin.
-Line base of tin with baking paper.
+Grease a 23cm diameter (top inside measurement) round springform pan.
+Line base of pan with non-stick baking paper.

 To make the crumble, place the brown sugar, flour and butter in a food processor and process until a crumbly mixture forms.
 Add the pecans and pulse just until the nuts are roughly chopped.
 Set aside until required.

-Using an electric mixer, beat butter, brown sugar, caster sugar and vanilla together in large bowl until pale and creamy.
+Using an electric mixer or electric hand-held beaters, beat butter, brown sugar, caster sugar and vanilla together until pale and creamy.
+Stop the machine occasionally and use a spatula to scrape down the side and base of the bowl. © exclusivelyfood.com.au

 Add eggs and beat until well combined.
 The mixture may look slightly curdled at this stage.
 Add sour cream and stir until smooth.
 Combine the plain and self raising flours and sift in half of the flour.
 Stir gently until almost smooth, then sift in remaining flour and stir just until batter is smooth.

-Spread half of the cake batter over the base of the prepared tin.
+Spread half of the cake batter over the base of the prepared pan.

 Sprinkle with about one third of the crumble mixture.